Megabyteceer/thing-editor/tips.md

  object's editable property name
   // begin name with '__' to make field exist in editor only
         such field will not be included in to build.
+  // begin name with '___' to make field exist in editor memory only
+        such field will not be saved in to any file.

 ##default:
  defaultValue